The Rapid Rise of Poly Theatre Management (part 1)

 It is worth noting that outsourcing theatre management is in full compliance with China’s Government Procurement Law as well as the public-private partnership hailed widely in the country in recent years.
 In order to save cost and boost efficiency, local governments would be more than willing to offer theatres to PTM, as their “incompetence” can help strengthen their executive roles.

 Whatever the reasons behind it, an undeniable fact is that the service provided by PTM is seen as “public service” in China, and to purchase it with taxpayers’ money is not only lawful but in line with the policies made by the central government.
 Yet, a key question is: are theatres the same as those public services like electricity and water sypply, education, medical care, environment protection, national defense, etc.?
-In China, the answer is positive, despite the common sense that the number of people a performance can serve is quite limited, whether by seat availability or by venue location.
-Thus the rise of PTM is premised on “theatre is a public service”, otherwise the deal between PTM and the local governments would lack legitimacy.
+In China, the answer is positive, despite the common sense that the number of people a performance serves is quite limited, whether by seat availability or by venue location.
+Thus the rise of PTM is actually premised on “theatre is a public service”, otherwise the deal between PTM and the local governments would lack legitimacy.

 Touted by media as “a thousand times of growth in 15 years”, “a constitutional model of culture”, “a budding aircraft carrier of culture”, etc., PTM’s success are usually attributed to the strategies designed by its top leaders and their management approach.
 However, if there had been no open cultural policies implemented at a national level ten years ago, no theatre building boom, no incompetent local government in theatre management, and no such premise that “theatre is a public service” to guide policymaking and tax spending, the business of PTM could never have reached the same scale as it is today.